Graded Hoare Logic and its Categorical Semantics: Modelling Graded Hoare Logic

 We finally introduce the semantics of Graded Hoare logic.
-This semantics interprets derivations of GHL judgement $\tripleV{m}{\psi}{P}{\phi}$ as grade-$m$ morphism in a graded category.
+This semantics interprets derivations of GHL judgements $\tripleV{m}{\psi}{P}{\phi}$ as $m$-graded morphisms in a graded category.
 Moreover, it is built {\em above} the interpretation $\sem P\in\CC(\mem,\mem)$ of the program $P$ in the non-graded semantics introduced in Section \ref{sec:semloop}.
-The underlying structure is given as a combination of a fibration for assertion logic and a graded category over $\CC$, as depicted in \eqref{eq:square} (p.~\pageref{eq:square}). \begin{definition} A {\em logical structure} with respect to a Freyd category $(\VV,1,\times,\CC,I,*)$ with countable coproducts and a fibration $p:\PP\arrow\VV$ for assertion logic consists of the following data: \begin{itemize} \item An $M$-graded Freyd category $(\PP,\dot 1,\dtimes,\EE,\dot I,\actionTensor)$ with homogeneous countable coproducts.
+The underlying structure is given as a combination of a fibration for the assertion logic and a graded category over $\CC$, as depicted in \eqref{eq:square} (Section~\ref{sec:overview}, p.~\pageref{eq:square}). \begin{definition} A {\em \ghlstr{}} over a Freyd category $(\VV,1,\times,\CC,I,*)$ with countable coproducts and a fibration $p:\PP\arrow\VV$ for assertion logic comprises: \begin{enumerate} \item An $M$-graded Freyd category $(\PP,\dot 1,\dtimes,\EE,\dot I,\actionTensor)$ with homogeneous countable coproducts.